Karunia-vio/IoT-Based-Lighting-Control-Using-ESP32-with-MQTT-Communication/README.md

 - Make sure to publish messages to the correct MQTT topics to control the lights.

 **How to Control the Lights**
-1. Button Press: Press the button on ESP32 (Publisher) to send an MQTT message to ESP32 (Subscriber), controlling the LED's brightness or turning it off.
+1. Press the button on ESP32 (Publisher) to send an MQTT message to ESP32 (Subscriber), controlling the LED's brightness or turning it off.
 2. JSON Message Format: The message sent to lamp_control topic will be in JSON format:

 ```{"lamp":1,"brightness":50}```

 **Result**